Helping local retail economies thrive

 Company Feedback

 After completing the new screens and updating the existing ones in Figma, we at last had a prototype.
-We’d already gathered the CEO’s feedback throughout the design process, but a final round of feedback was needed for identifying any gaps before full-scale usability testing.
+We’d already gathered the CEO’s feedback throughout the design process, but a final round of feedback was needed for identifying gaps before full-scale usability testing.

 Feedback: